borgmatic-collective/docker-borgmatic/README.md

 > **Warning**
 > As of 2022-01-29 this image has switched to use [Supercronic](https://github.com/aptible/supercronic) instead of cron from alpine

+> **Warning**
+> As of 2023-06-23 msmtp and ntfy flavors have been discontinued.
+This image has now switched to apprise.

 ### Usage

 To set your backup timing and configuration, you will need to create